amitSah121/p5.js-libraries/renderer/docs/rect.md

 ## Rect class extends Shape class
 These classes works as a state function , that means it preserves the original_list and then apply the rules(like angle, transformations ) to create or update new list.

+Note: This class is a very basic example of making a shape and using it to render on screen.
+Developers can make their own class to take advantage of Shape class and renderer() method to their own good.

 ### Functions and Variables

 #### Variables